miamuch/melinamuch.github.io/content/publication/conference-paper/index.md

 summary: Bayesian multilevel models increase our inferential understanding of group-based heterogeneity in public opinion and political behavior.
 Conventional techniques, such as interaction terms, frequently yield estimates that are obscured by considerable noise, making it challenging to discern meaningful patterns.

 tags:
+  - Intersectionality
+  - Bayesian statistics
+  - Multilevel modeling
-  - intersectionality, Bayesian statistics, multilevel modeling, American politics
+  - American politics

 # Display this page in the Featured widget?
 featured: true